1. Prepare seed bed

 - Work soil and rake out lumps.

 - 15-30-15 at 5.75 lbs. per 1,000 sq. ft./ 5 bags per acre max.
 Minimum rate is 3 bags per acre or 3.4 lbs. per 1000 sq. ft

 - Spread evenly at the rate recommended for your specific variety.

 4. Lightly rake

-- Lightly rake in seed and fertilizer – mix the seed with the 1/4 inch of soil.
+- Lightly rake in seed and fertilizer – mix the seed within the 1/4 inch of soil.

-- Spread EZ Straw Mulch, Pennmulch, Loose Hydromulch, or straw to protect and enhance establishment.
+- Spread EZ Straw Mulch, Pennmulch, Loose Hydromulch, or straw blanket to protect and enhance establishment.

 6. Water!
 Water!
 Water!

 - After seeding, water frequently but light (10-20 minutes).
 This would be 2 to 3 times per day, depending on how hot and dry the weather is.
 Continue this frequent watering for 10 days to 2 weeks.
 Ryegrass should be greening up by now.